aiidalab/aiidalab-registry/README.md

 ## How to add an app to the registry

-Simply propose a change to the [apps.yaml](https://github.com/aiidalab/aiidalab-registry/blob/master/apps.yaml) file in this repository and add an entry for your app, for example:
+Propose a change to the [apps.yaml](https://github.com/aiidalab/aiidalab-registry/blob/master/apps.yaml) file in this repository and add an entry for your app, for example:

 ```yaml
 hello-world: